 Adults can fly, but it is usually only the males who do so.
 Adults emerge into the open to mate.
 This is commonest in July and August.
 Then the female lays her white eggs in the circular exit hole.
 A female can lay 20 - 60 eggs in groups of 2, 3 or 4 wedged into cracks, crevices and joints of unpainted and unpolished wood.

 The eggs are 0.55 x 0.35 mm, hatch in 4 - 5 weeks, and the larvae immediately start tunneling into the wood.
 The larval stage lasts for 3 - 4 years, and during this time they just eat their way through the wood.
 The larvae can only be seen if the wood is broken open.
 They grow to around 7.0 mm long and are greyish white with a yellow head.

-When the larva is ready to pupate it makes a tunnel parallel and just below the wood surface.
+When the larva is ready to pupate it makes a tunnel parallel to and just below the wood surface.
 It bites its way to the surface when it hatches out as an adult.
 This is why adults will sometimes emerge from timber treated against woodworm, as the treatments do not usually penetrate more than a few millimetres.
 The exit holes are 1.5 - 2.0 mm in diameter.

 It can live outdoors and will infest dead wood on a living tree.
 Outside it prefers hardwoods such as oak and fruit trees; indoors it prefers soft woods such as are used in floors and rafters.
 Infestation normally occurs when furniture from an infested house is moved into an non-infested house.

 Above is Stegobium paniceum, the biscuit beetle, also known as the drugstore beetle and the bread beetle.
 It is also in the Anobiidae family.
 It attacks stored food and is found world wide, though indoors only in colder climates.